andy108369/akash-stuff/akash-sentry-example/README.md

 1. Update the Akash SDL manifest files in this directory accordingly.
 1. Deploy the sentry nodes first and then the validator.
 1. Note down the following info from sentry nodes:
-- sentry node IDs (find in the deployment logs)
+- sentry node ID (find in the deployment logs)
 - sentry node URI and external port to 26656 (CLI: externalPort in lease-status / GUI: Forwarded ports in CloudMos).
 1. Update your validator Akash SDL manifest file with the sentry node ID, URIs and external port.
 1. Deploy validator.